andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 ---
 title: "Find out what callbacks are defined on an Active Record model in the console"
-description: "Sometimes it's hars to know"
+description: "Sometimes it's hard to know what is defined where"
 layout: article
 category: ruby
 image: